 A genuine relationship, where we truly get to know Him as our God, love Him, and worship Him.
 And in return He brings us into His Family, pours His blessings on us, and gives us eternal life in Heaven.
 He wants us to mature in the knowledge of Him to get this relationship to a meaningful level.
 You can get started now with the Lord's Prayer and talk directly to "our heavenly Father".

-God, in His Holy nature, has rules that He Himself cannot bend or brake.
-Example, He cannot be in relationship with us when we are sinful.
+God, in His Holy nature, has rules that He Himself cannot bend or break.
+Example, He cannot be in relationship with evil, which is us when we are sinful.
 Who among us is without sin?
 So knowing this, He devised a way to forgive us our sins - renewed day by day - to restore the relationship with Him.
 But first you have to learn all about Jesus' commands and keep them!
 Thus, seeking God in the Bible.

-God Himself cannot bend the rules, but He can forgive us when we do!
+God Himself cannot bend or break His rules, but He can forgive us when we do!

 What is His biggest concern?
-It is the risk of losing us, to atheism for example.
+It is the risk of losing us.
+For example, become lost in this world's riches, worries, social media of today, or atheism.
 The worst sins of the flesh?
 He can forgive when we turn to Him with the right attitude.
 But leaving Him? means we've cut the cord; He can do nothing for us at that point.
 We'd be doomed to eternal torment.
 When you reject Him, He can only move away.
 And when He moves away, you have nothing left but darkness, desolation, depression, and every negative thing you've ever experienced in life multiplied by infinity.